workos/go-sso-example/README.md

 # go-sso-example
-An example Flask application demonstrating how to use the [WorkOS Go SDK](https://github.com/workos-inc/workos-go) to authenticate users via SSO.
+An example Go application demonstrating how to use the [WorkOS Go SDK](https://github.com/workos-inc/workos-go) to authenticate users via SSO.

 ## Prerequisites
 - Go

-## Flask Project Setup
+## Go Project Setup

 1. In your CLI, navigate to the directory into which you want to clone this git repo.
    ```bash